tbosch/jasmine-ui/README.md

       `animationComplete` or `transitionComplete`.
 * To be placed where the run and waits functions can be placed in asynchronous jasmine tests.
 * Note that this can be extended by custom plugins.
-* Note that this does NOT wait in page reload situations.
-See the `waitsForReload()` function instead.

 #### `waitsForReload()`
-* Waits until the end of a page reload.
+* Waits until a new page is loaded in the test window.
 To be called after a form submit, external navigation, ...
+* If a reload is know to happen, prefer this function over waitsForAsync.
 * To be placed where the run and waits functions can be placed in asynchronous jasmine tests.

-##### testframe()
+#### testframe()
 * Returns the loaded frame
 * May be used anywhere after loadHtml was called.